henrywu2019/BentoML/docs/source/guides/custom_input_adapter.rst

 Customizing InputAdapter
 ========================

-BentoML allows user to create customize InputAdapter to better suit for their system.
+Kappa allows user to create customize InputAdapter to better suit for their system.

 This guide demonstrate how to extending how to create a custom InputAdapter that check the incoming data and then uses the customized InputAdapter to create and test with BentoService